 A: You can request a transfer to a different Core 8 engineering program at the end of your first year.
 In most cases, you will not have to take additional courses.
 However, those students who wish to switch from a Core 8 program into Electrical or Computer Engineering must take the APS105H1: Computer Fundamentals course (C Programming) instead of the regularly-scheduled APS106H1: Fundamentals of Computer Programming (Python) in the winter semester.

 You can apply through the Engineering Portal by November 13 to switch this course.
 Please speak with your Academic Advisor about this decision.

 Q: How can I pay my tuition fees?

 A: Please visit U of T Student Accounts for detailed information.

 In our experience, for students within Canada, the easiest way to pay is through an online bank payment.
 Your account number with U of T is on your invoice in the Financial Account section of your ACORN account.
 U of T does not mail invoices.

-Q: I’m an international student and this will be my first time studying in Canada.
-How can I prepare for arrival?
+Q: I’m an international student and this will be my first winter in Canada.
+How can I prepare for it?

 A: The University of Toronto’s Centre for International Experience (CIE) has some great resources on their website and also hold occasional “Winter 101” workshops.
 Check their website for more details.